-The ISG nursing offices are staffed by registered nurses (two ISG schools also have a medical doctor) during the school day.
+The ISG nursing offices are staffed by registered nurses during the school day.
 In addition to assessing and treating illnesses and injuries, and referring to other medical professionals, the nurses are a source of healthcare information.

 If a student or staff member requires urgent medical attention after hours, the security personnel are the designated staff who will assist in notifying emergency services.

 Parents are required to submit a copy of their child's vaccine records and complete the ISG Health Inventory and Medical Form.
 This details a child's medical history and any issues which may affect their health or academic performance.
 The nursing office respects patient confidentiality at all times except when this puts the individual or the community at risk.

 Common childhood illnesses and afflictions occur frequently at schools, especially among younger children, and rarely require exclusion.
 If several children in a class or grade share symptoms there may be a class email to alert parents.

 In the case of certain communicable illnesses, the school must be informed immediately.
 These include chicken pox, measles, rubella, mumps, whooping cough, scarlet fever, food poisoning, impetigo, and scabies.
 Your child must be kept at home until the infection resolves or ceases to be contagious (please contact one of the nurses for advice).
 Students recovering from viral illness should not return to school until they are able to handle the full program.

 ISG nurses will conduct annual hearing and vision screening at a minimum, for all KG students and every other year for alternate grades through gr 8 (Hearing Gr 1, 3, 5, 7 and vision Gr 2, 4, 6, 8) and as needed by teacher referral.

 Parents should be aware that all ISG personnel are mandated reporters in cases of child abuse or neglect.
 Click here to read ISG's Child Protection Handbook.